What’s the Georgia approach to defending cases of digital defamation or cyber libel?

 The statutory exclusion for murder is the defining limit on how coercion operates in Georgia.
 For other charges, the immediacy requirement does most of the work: a threat of harm at some future point falls outside the statute, which is why the timing of the danger is usually the point on which a coercion claim stands or fails.

-What are the consequences of a conviction under Georgia criminal defense law?
+What are Georgia criminal defense options for non-citizens?

 Page 12 of 15